-Less sensitive isolates were found at medium frequency in samples from Belgium, Denmark, Germany Netherlands and Sweden.
+Less sensitive isolates were found at medium frequency in samples from Belgium, Denmark, Germany, Netherlands and at high frequency in Sweden.
+Less sensitive isolates were found at low frequency in samples from Czech Republic, France, Hungary, Poland, Romania and Spain.

-Low frequencies of the F129L mutation were confirmed in Finland, Poland, Slovakia and United Kingdom.

-All samples tested from Czech Republic, France, Greece, Hungary, Italy, Romania and Spain were sensitive.